cardano-foundation/CIPs/CIP-0072/README.md

 ### Canonical JSON
-At the begining neither on-chain, nor off-chain storage has been following RFC 8785 (canonical JSON) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of it.
+At the begining neither on-chain, nor off-chain storage has been following RFC 8785 (canonical JSON) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of them.

 ### On-Chain Signature Scope
 On-chain part has a signature, which has a role to verify that a certain dApp owner made changes.
 In the initial version, a blake2b-256 signature was needed only for `rootHash` but following discussion, due to security concerns, decision has been made that the signature should attest the whole on-chain canonical JSON except signature field itself (because it would end up in an infinite recursion).